-The Royce Brown Building, built in 1981, provides on the first floor, classrooms for the School of Business, conference rooms, and office space for Graduate Studies in Business.
-The offices of the Vice-Provost for Graduate and Professional Studies and the Dean of Graduate Studies are located on the first floor.
-The building's second floor is the site of classrooms and offices for the College of Graduate and Professional Studies.
+The Royce Brown Building, built in 1981, provides on the first floor, classrooms, conference rooms, and office space for the Professional and Graduate Studies (PGS) team of Enrollment, Marketing, and Student Services; Title III: and the VPAA for the College of PGS and VPAA for the College of Undergraduate Studies.
+The building's second floor is the site of classrooms and offices for faculty of the College of Professional and Graduate Studies as well as the School of Business.

 The R. T. Williams Learning Resources Center (Library) houses the SNU Library, McNair Scholars Program, Fred Floyd Archives, Center for Student Success, Student Support Services, Testing Services, Faculty Resource Center, and School of Business Faculty offices.
 In addition to its in-house collections, the library hosts electronic full-text access to a large number of databases.
 Books, and periodicals, and interlibrary loan service provides access to millions of books and periodicals throughout the world.
 Access to these databases is available through the SNU Library's website (snu.edu/library).
 The Archives houses materials concerning the history of SNU, the Southcentral region of the Church of the Nazarene, the General Church of the Nazarene, and, informally, the City of Bethany.
 Housed on 1st floor is the Center for Student Success which provides a variety of academic support services.
 Testing Services provides proctors for Residual ACT exams, CLEP testing for course credit, MAT exams, Castle Tests (career specific exams), and other degree specific proficiency exams.
-The LRC 3rd floor is home to SNU Faculty Resources Center and School of Business faculty offices.
+The LRC 3rd floor is home to SNU Center for Learning and Innovation.